Ken Avery begins his 14th year as Gardener.

 At the Board meeting following the annual meeting, officers elected were: Robert Dassett Jr., President; Calvin C. DeLaittre, 1st Vice President; Alvin Witt, 2nd Vice-president; Mrs. Mildred Olson, Secretary-Treasurer.
 The secretary also handled membership and at this time, Mrs. Olson was also newsletter editor - the same job Martha Crone had held for years.

-The Summer issue of the Fringed Gentian (Vol. 20 No.3 July 1972 ) contained the report from Ken Avery on the Garden that he had presented at the Annual Meeting in May.
-Mr. Morrison’s talk was also re-produced.
-The membership directory prepared by Mildred Olson was mailed with the July Gentian.
+The Summer issue of The Fringed Gentian (Vol. 20 No. 3 July 1972) contained the report from Ken Avery on the Garden that he had presented at the Annual Meeting in May.
+Mr. Morrison’s talk was also reproduced.
+The membership directory prepared by Mildred Olson was mailed with the July newsletter.

 The Friends held a board meeting on June 29 at the Crone Shelter in the Garden.
 For some months the board had been considering a short history of the Garden to be placed in the Shelter.
 Mrs. Beim (Moana Odell) was preparing a biography of her father Clinton Odell; Mr. Dassett and Mr. Avery were preparing an updated history of the Garden.
 Mr. Tusler had provided a book for the presentation of the histories.

 A fan was needed for the Heat-o-later fireplace insert, and lights were needed for display cases in the Shelter.
 Ken Avery felt that the Park Board had no budget for such and the Friends should try to provide it.
 Board member Harry Thorn had made a number of glass mounted slides of the Garden and presented these to board to be used in the Shelter.
+Mr. Thorn was an experienced photographer.
 The display lights were finally added in 1974.

 Two women, Elizabeth George and Cathy Jo Peterson, were given time at the meeting to request funding for an educational slide and tape show about the Garden that could be presented to children in grade and junior high schools.
 They had made similar productions for other topics.
 They were given permission to obtain supplies needed for which the Friends would pay.